ST10226868/POEPart2Example/README.md

 * Displays a list of timesheet entries retrieved from Firestore.
 * Allows users to view details of timesheet entries.
 * Retrieves and displays associated photos from Firebase Storage.
+* Users can filter the entries by category,start date and end date.

+ ## GraphFragment
+ * when you click the graph navigation it redirect you to a line graph where it will show the hours worked

+# Additional Features
+* The app now has a feature that will change from light mode to dark mode vice versa
+*

 # Dependencies
 * Firebase Authentication